-Smog engulfs northern China for fourth consecutive day
+Smog engulfs cities in northern China for fourth day

 "However, the ongoing 'airpocalypse' is further evidence that China must implement far stricter limitations on coal consumption and accelerate the restructuring of the economy away from the heavily polluting sectors," Dong said.

-Pollution alerts have become increasingly common in China's northern industrial heartland, especially during winter when energy demand - much of it met by coal - skyrockets.
+Pollution alerts have become common in China's northern industrial heartland, especially during winter when energy demand - much of it met by coal - skyrockets.

-China declared a "war on pollution" in 2014 but the government still faces significant challenges after decades of breakneck economic growth, much of it based on the coal-burning power sector and other heavy industry.

-Official data from the Hebei provincial capital of Shijiazhuang showed average readings of small breathable particles known as PM 2.5, a different pollution gauge, had risen to 665 micrograms per cubic meter by Tuesday morning.
+Official data from the Hebei provincial capital of Shijiazhuang showed average readings of small breathable particles known as PM 2.5, a major components of China's AQI, had risen to 665 micrograms per cubic metre by Tuesday morning.

 The World Health Organization recommends concentrations of just 10 micrograms.

-The airport officially blamed fog but PM 2.5 levels soared to more than 450 micrograms per cubic meter in parts of the city overnight, according to the Beijing government.

-Outside operations have also been suspended at more than 3,000 construction sites in the capital, the Beijing housing commission said on Tuesday.

-The government said average PM 2.5 concentrations in the first three quarters of 2016 dropped 8.5 percent compared with the same period last year, but officials have expressed concern that persistently heavy winter pollution has overshadowed progress that has been made.
+The government said average PM 2.5 concentrations in the first three quarters of 2016 dropped 8.5 percent compared with the same period last year, but officials have expressed concern that heavy winter pollution has overshadowed any progress.

+China has repeatedly blamed "unfavourable weather" for much of the pollution this month, with high humidity and low wind speeds preventing the dispersal of emissions from coal-fired winter heating plants.

+Several lawyers are suing the cities of Beijing and Tianjin and Hebei province for what they say has been their failure to fulfil responsibilities in battling the smog. [nL4N1EF36Z]

+The capital has also suspended outdoor operations at more than 3,000 construction sites.

+According to forecasts, the pollution will gradually abate with the expected arrival of northerly winds on Thursday.

-(Reporting by David Stanway and Ben Blanchard; Editing by Paul Tait)
+Reporting by David Stanway, Chen Aizhu, Ben Blanchard and Ryan Woo; Editing by Paul Tait, Robert Birsel